FyreByrd/calvin-lang/docs/Type System.md

 ## Unions

-Calvin provides tagged unions as a data type.
+Encode provides tagged unions as a data type.
 Tagged unions will require either a programmer defined enum to be specified, or will create a hidden enum under the hood to handle the options.
 If there is no enum provided, the types provided in the options must be distinct from each other (there is no such constraint when the programmer provides an enum).
 Accessing a member of a tagged union will